 |

-Connect a test lamp between the auxiliary cooling fan connector terminal 1 and the positive battery terminal.
+Connect a test lamp between terminal 1 of the auxiliary cooling fan connector and the positive terminal of the battery.

 |